Former Fox News Reporter To Lead State Department Agency Combating Foreign Propaganda And Disinformation

 — Secretary Pompeo (@SecPompeo) February 7, 2019

 The GEC operates with a stated mission of countering state-sponsored disinformation and propaganda.
-The agency has become increasingly critical in the face of ongoing concerns about foreign interference in U.S. elections, including those currently under investigation by Special Counsel Robert Mueller who is charged with exploring claims of Russian meddling in the 2016 election as well as any potential coordination between Russian actors and the Trump campaign.
+The agency has become increasingly critical in the face of ongoing concerns about foreign interference in U.S. elections, including those currently under investigation by Special Counsel Robert Mueller, who is charged with exploring claims of Russian meddling in the 2016 election, as well as any potential coordination between Russian actors and the Trump campaign.

-The agency has come under some fire early in its short tenure, with critics saying that the agency for failing to use the funding allocated to it and for being slow to pursue any action on the issue of potential Russian meddling.
+The agency has come under some fire early in its short tenure, with critics saying that the agency failed to use the funding allocated to it and for being slow to pursue any action on the issue of potential Russian meddling.